IndominusPsych/vaccumbot/README.md

 ### Understanding Vacuumbot Model

 The model of the vacuumbot used in this project was created using SOLIDWORKS and later converted into URDF using the `sw2urdf` plugin.
 The vacuumbot consists of left and right wheels with a caster wheel in the front for integrating a differential drive.
 It is equipped with two sensors in the front: an RGB camera for object tracking and an RGB Depth Camera for SLAM and Navigation.
-The designed robot is available as CAD in the `Cooperative_Autonomous_Systems_Case_Study_Task4_230624.zip` file under the folder `cadmodel`.
-A model of the vacuumbot is shown in figures 4.1 and 4.2.
+The designed robot is available as CAD in the `robotmodel.zip` file under the folder `cadmodel`.

 ### Important Dimensions of the Robot